dev-prakhar/prakhar.github.io/_posts/2020-12-27-things-you-should-consider-before-joining-your-next-company.md

 There could be different ways in which an organisation can show trust in it's employees:
 * *Less Micromanagement*: Micromanagement is something that exists in best of the places.
 Micromanagement is a result of `Hierarical Expectations`.

-> John Doe has commited a feature release to his manager Jane Doe without consulting his sub ordinate John Jane.
+> Tony Stark has commited a feature release to his manager Steve Rogers without consulting his sub ordinate Peter Parker.
-> The commited deadline looks unrealistic but John Doe still tries to push the team to release within the promised deadline.
+> The commited deadline looks unrealistic but Tony Stark still tries to push the team to release within the promised deadline.
-> Now Jane Doe is expecting John Doe to meet the deadline because she has commited the deadline to her manager Jane John
+> Now Steve Rogers is expecting Tony Stark to meet the deadline because he has commited the deadline to his manager Nick Fury

 ![Organisation Hierarchy](/images/blogs/things_to_consider/hierarchy.png "Organisation Heirarchy")